-While we have not tested our other films, we believe that our other screen protector film types would respond the same way if tested with the bleach wipes.
+While we have not tested our other materials, we believe that our other screen protector material types would respond the same way if tested with the bleach wipes.
 Should chemicals degrade the PET material over time, it can be inexpensively replaced, while the same cannot be said of replacing the actual device screen.

 The Bottom Line:

 Touchscreen use is increasing in medical-type environments from patients using equipment to check in and check out, to doctors, nurses, lab technicians, and other staff.
 It pleases us to know that we can provide a high-quality, affordable option for protecting these heavily used and expensive devices.
-We specialize in custom solutions and offer 12 film types and privacy filters.
+We specialize in custom solutions, and we offer 11 screen protector materials and 3 privacy filter materials.
 We have quick turn-around times and will work with you to get you what you need when you need it!